Connect with others who understand.

 What Is Age-Related Macular Degeneration?

 AMD is an eye disease that affects the retina — the tissue found at the back of the eye.
-The macula is located at the center of the retina and is responsible for controlling your central vision.
+The macula is located at the center of the retina and controls your central vision.

 Age-related macular degeneration affects the macula, the part of the retina that allows you to see what’s in front of you.
 (Adobe Stock)

-According to the American Academy of Ophthalmology, there are two types of AMD.
+According to the American Academy of Ophthalmology, there are two types of AMD: dry and wet.
 Dry AMD is associated with drusen (protein deposits in the retina).
+Geographic atrophy is the most advanced and severe form of dry AMD.
 Wet AMD is characterized by abnormal blood vessels within the eyes that leak.
-Both diseases can lead to central vision loss.
+Both types can lead to central vision loss.

 If you’re living with AMD, you might have another health condition along with it.
 Here are three conditions related to AMD.